icapps/example-populate-coredata/README.md

-# Database Seed Example
+# Populate Core Data Example

-This is an example Xcode project on how you can preseed your Core Data database in your iOS or OS X application.
+This is an example Xcode project on how you can populate your Core Data database in your iOS or OS X application.

 ## The case

-Sometimes you have a big amount of data that you want preseed in your Core Data database.
-This data can be fed by a webservice, an Excel file, ..., or whatever you want.
+Sometimes you have a big amount of data that you want fill your Core Data database with data from (for example a webservice or an Excel file).

 In order to do this I have setup a small example Xcode project.
 This project contains two targets: